drewsilcock/blog-ng/src/blog/2014-11-4-jekyll-katex-block.md

 How to install it
 -----------------

-If you've already got the {% katex %} JavaScript installed on your system, as well as the CSS files and the font files, then all you need to do is drop [jekyll-katex-block.rb](https://raw.githubusercontent.com/drewsberry/jekyll-katex-block/master/katex_block.rb) into your `_plugins` directory in your project, and you're ready to go!
+If you've already got the $\KaTeX$ JavaScript installed on your system, as well as the CSS files and the font files, then all you need to do is drop [jekyll-katex-block.rb](https://raw.githubusercontent.com/drewsberry/jekyll-katex-block/master/katex_block.rb) into your `_plugins` directory in your project, and you're ready to go!

 Just make sure that you're loading the CSS in your web page (but *not* the JavaScript) and have the font files available.